OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_WSL.md

 ## Step 7
 Install Gean4 11.1.3.
-Make sure you are located at the "Applications" folder by doing the following command:
+Make sure you are located in the "Applications" folder by doing the following command:

         cd ~/Applications